jMetal/MetaJul/README.rst

 * NSGA-II using a bounded crowding distance archive
 * NSGA-II using a bounded crowding distance archive
 * NSGA-II solving a constrained problem
-* NSGA-II using an observer (`EvaluationObserver`) that prints the number of evaluations
+* NSGA-II using an observer (`FrontPlotObserver`) that plots the population when running the algorithm
 * SMPSO
+* SMPSO using an (`FrontPlotObserver`) that plots the archive solutions when running the algorithm

 Jupyter notebooks with examples can be found in the ``notebooks`` folder.